Actress Devika Rani ‘kept her dignity despite all the things done to her’: biographer Kishwar Desai

 In her introduction to The Longest Kiss (Westland Books), Kishwar Desai describes Devika Rani as “a rebellious and unusually talented and beautiful woman, a great actress and studio head who changed the course of Indian cinema in many ways, despite her intense personal suffering”.
 Among a series of letters written to Roerich before their wedding is a message from 1945, in which Devika Rani writes about herself in the third person: “She is so scarred my dearest, been beaten, been starved, been made to work and work without consideration, been crushed mentally, but God has saved her from being broken.”

-The title refers both to the lengthy lip-lock between Devika Rani and Himansu Rai in the movie Karma in 1933 as well as the complicated relationship they shared before and after their marriage.
+The title refers both to the lengthy lip-lock between Devika Rani and Himansu Rai in the movie Karma in 1933 as well as the complicated relationship they shared before and during their marriage.

 The reported abuse was among the themes in the play Devika Rani: Goddess of the Silver Screen, written by Desai and directed by Lillete Dubey in 2019.
 Among the triggers for Rai’s behaviour appears to have been Devika Rani’s well-documented affair with Najam ul Hussain, with whom she appeared in the first Bombay Talkies production Jawani Ki Hawa, in 1935.
 The pair briefly eloped, causing a scandal and putting an end to Najam ul Hussain’s future at Bombay Talkies.